 Our doctoral program is the oldest library and information science (LIS) doctoral program in the nation.
 It continues to grow and change in response to new social and technological opportunities for producing, disseminating, and accessing information.
 The program is research-oriented and interdisciplinary, and our doctoral students work in a broad range of areas.

 The program seeks outstanding students who have demonstrated the necessary educational background, professional experience, scholarly potential and keen interest to conduct independent and exemplary research in the LIS field.
 Applicants who can demonstrate the intellectual capacity, leadership, communication and analytical skills, potential to contribute significantly to research and education in LIS, and the enthusiasm to do so at the highest levels are welcome to apply to this doctoral program.
 The admissions committee, known as the Doctoral Studies Committee (DSC), also considers the fit between an applicant's research interests and the research directions supported by the School and its faculty.

-If you have any questions about our degree programs, or would like to schedule a visit, please contact us at ischool-phd [at] illinois.edu.
+If you have any questions about our PhD program, or would like to schedule a visit, please contact us at ischool-phd [at] illinois.edu.

 Funding Your Studies

 - Fellowships, which are tied to the dissertation process and students may submit an application for the 4th year; fellowships are only available to students who have passed the dissertation proposal exam.
 Exceptions can be made, e.g., students may apply to start receiving a fellowship in the term in which they take the proposal exam.
 Any sub-set of a 12 month duration of the fellowship can be applied for, and the fellowship does not have to be received over 12 continuous months.